-Child support determinations calculated under Civil Rule 90.3 from a non-custodial parent's actual income figures are presumed to be correct.
-The parent may obtain a reduction in the amount calculated, but only if he or she shows that "good cause" exists for the reduction.
-To establish good cause, the parent must prove by clear and convincing evidence that "manifest injustice would result if the support award were not varied."22 This is a high standard, and reductions based on hardship are reserved for cases involving unusual circumstances.
+injustice would result if the support award were not varied."24 This is a high standard, and reductions based on hardship are reserved for cases involving unusual circumstances.
 In making this determination, it is appropriate to consider all relevant evidence, including the circumstances of the custodial parent and the child.

-Under Alaska law, Mr. N's duty to pay the correct percentage of his income toward his ongoing support for J takes precedence over other debts and financial obligations.
-This is because parents have a paramount duty to support their children, and new obligations to subsequent children do not diminish that duty.23 Therefore, Mr. N's obligation to support his younger children typically will not justify lowering his monthly support for J, unless a reduction is required to prevent a substantial hardship to the younger children.24
+Under Alaska law, Mr. N's duty to pay the correct percentage of his income toward his ongoing support for his children takes precedence over other debts and financial obligations.
+This is because parents have a paramount duty to support their children, and new obligations to subsequent children do not diminish that duty.25 Therefore, Mr. N's obligation to support his youngest child, or his current household, typically will not justify lowering his monthly child support obligation to his prior children, unless a reduction is required to prevent a substantial hardship to the younger children.26